How Long Does It Take to Learn English? Real Timelines for Each Level

 Factors that affect how long it takes to learn English

 The hours I mentioned above are estimates.
-Your actual timeline depends on several critical factors that can speed things up or drag them out.
+How long it will take to learn English depends on several critical factors that can speed things up or drag them out.

 Your native language background